maefae/reading-notes/class3.md

 - git commit is what takes the snapshot
 - this sends any new commits (the snapshots of your code) to GitHUb
 - go to your repo on GitHub, and look for your files

+# Pulling Files from computer (GitHub) to VScode through the terminal
+- Type: git pull origin main (pulling from the cloud)
+- you don't need to ACP Github to the computer

+#GitHub Pages
+- Any repo can be published with Github pages
+- Each repo can be styled with a theme
+- Whenever you push changes, the published site will update
+- That's called "deployment."
+It transforms markdown into an actual Github page
+-